-Minecraft is one of the most popular games of this generation, and is available for pretty much every platform, from PC to iOS and Android.
+Minecraft is one of the most popular games of this generation, and is available for pretty much every platform, from PC to Mac and even iOS and Android.
 It runs really well on most devices, but it could always be better – especially if you’ve got a PC with a lot of RAM to take advantage of.
-The issue is that, by default, Minecraft is only allocated 1GB of RAM – not great if you’ve got 8- or 16GB of RAM in your PC.
+The issue is that, by default, Minecraft is only allocated 1GB of RAM – not great if you’ve got 8- or 16GB of RAM in your PC to play with.

 While it was once rather complex to allocate more RAM in Minecraft, the 2.0.0 update changed all that.
 Here’s how to allocate more RAM in Minecraft on PC and for those running Minecraft on a server.

-If you want to play other Minecraft-esque games, be sure to check out our list of the best alternatives to Minecraft.
+If you enjoy the voxel-based gameplay that Minecraft provides, be sure to check out our list of the best alternatives to Minecraft.

 How to allocate more RAM in Minecraft (V2.0.0 or later)